 If you have any questions about the security at our website, you can send an email to firstname.lastname@example.org.

-When we ask you for information, we will comply with the law, including the Data Protection Act 1998.
 For independent advice about data protection, privacy and data-sharing issues, you can contact the Information Commissioner at:

 We use ‘Cookies’ on our website.
 This helps us to provide you with a good experience when you browse our website and allows us to improve our site for our users.

 A cookie is a small text file containing letters and numbers that we store in your browser or on the hard drive of your computer.